Pavan-1997/K8s_RBAC/README.md

     - Users: These are global, and meant for humans or processes living outside the cluster.
     - Groups: Set of users.
     - Service Accounts: Kubernetes uses service accounts to authenticate and authorize requests by pods to the Kubernetes API server.
 These are namespaced and meant for intra-cluster processes running inside pods.
-- Resources : Kubernetes API objects which we will operate on.
+- Resources : The set of Kubernetes API Objects available in the cluster are called Resources.
+For examples, Pods, Deployments, Services, Nodes, PersistentVolumes etc.
-- Verbs : The operations which we want to do with our resources.
+- Verbs : The set of operations that can be executed to the resources are called verbs.
+For examples, different verbs are get, watch, create, delete.
+Ultimately all of them are Create, Read, Update or Delete (CRUD) operations.

 ClusterRole: